swiknaba/kirei/README.md

 All models must inherit from `T::Struct` and include `Kirei::Model`.
 They must implement `id` which must hold the primary key of the table.
 The primary key must be named `id` and be of type `T.any(String, Integer)`.

+Kirei models are immutable by convention - all properties are defined using `const` and updating a record returns a new instance rather than mutating the original.
+This immutability, combined with strict typing, makes them naturally suitable for both traditional data-centric applications and domain-driven design approaches.

+In a domain-driven design, `Kirei::Model` serves as the persistence layer, while domain concepts are expressed through `Entity` and `ValueObject`.
+The domain layer might combine or transform data from multiple models to match the domain's understanding, keeping the internal data structure separate from the public interface.

 ```ruby
 class User < T::Struct
   extend T::Sig